 Prostate specific antigen blood test

 Prostate specific antigen (PSA) is a protein made by both normal prostate cells and cancerous prostate cells.
-PSA levels are measured using a blood test, and the results are given as nanograms of PSA per millilitre (ng/mL) of blood.
-The PSA test does not specifically test for cancer.
+PSA is found in the blood and can be measured with a blood test.
+The test results will show the level of PSA in your blood as nanograms of PSA per millilitre (ng/mL) of blood.

-Other factors that can increase PSA levels include benign prostate hyperplasia, recent sexual activity, an infection in the prostate, or a recent digital rectal examination.
-Some people with prostate cancer have normal PSA levels.
+Your PSA level can be raised even when you don’t have cancer.
+Other common causes of raised PSA levels include benign prostate hyperplasia, recent sexual activity, an infection in the prostate, or a recent digital rectal examination.
+Some people with prostate cancer have normal PSA levels for their age range.

 Free PSA or free-to-total test

-This measures the PSA molecules in your blood that are not attached to other blood proteins (free PSA).
-This test may be suggested if your PSA score is above 3 ng/mL and your doctor is not sure whether you need a biopsy.
-The free PSA test measures the ratio of free PSA to total PSA.
-A low level of free PSA compared to total PSA may be a sign of prostate cancer.
+Your doctor may also suggest that you have a free PSA test.
+This test measures the ratio of free PSA to total PSA in your blood.
+Free PSA is PSA that is not attached to other blood proteins.
+This test may be suggested if your PSA level is between 4–10 ng/mL and your doctor is not sure whether you need a biopsy.
+A low free-to-total PSA ratio may be a sign of prostate cancer.

 View the Cancer Council NSW editorial policy.